 Offer flexible scheduling including evenings and weekends

 If your tours are only available Monday to Friday, 9 AM to 5 PM, you're forcing prospects to take time off work to see your unit.
 That's a high bar, and many won't clear it.
-Properties that offer evening and weekend tour slots see 20–30% lower no-show rates because prospects can book times that genuinely fit their schedule rather than times they hope they can make work.
+Offering flexible scheduling, including evening and weekend tour slots, can help reduce no-shows by accommodating prospect availability — prospects who book times that genuinely fit their schedule are far more likely to show up.

 Send a "we missed you" follow-up immediately after a no-show

 When a prospect doesn't show up, the window isn't necessarily closed.
-A prompt follow-up — within 15 minutes of the missed tour — reaches the prospect while your property is still on their mind.
-A simple message like "We missed you today — would you like to reschedule?" recovers 15–20% of no-shows.
+Quick follow-up after a no-show — via text or email within minutes — can recover some appointments by reaching prospects while the property is still top of mind.
+A simple message like "We missed you today — would you like to reschedule?" is most effective when sent promptly.
 The key is speed.
 A follow-up sent the next day recovers almost nothing.

 How AI Leasing Agents Solve the No-Show Problem